Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

-In what follows we say that an hypersequent $G$ has a CAN--free derivation (resp., M--free, T--free, \emph{etc.}) if it has a derivation that never uses the rule CAN (resp., rule M, rule T, \emph{etc.})
+In what follows we say that an hypersequent $G$ has a CAN-free derivation (resp., M-free, T-free, \emph{etc.}) if it has a derivation that never uses the rule CAN (resp., rule M, rule T, \emph{etc.}).